Transfer Credit and Policies

 These courses must be taught by college faculty on a college campus, appear on your college transcript as part of the regular college curriculum and must not be applied to your high school diploma.

-They can fulfill General Education categories I, II, III or V. They cannot fulfill the Writing, Diversity or Foreign Language requirements nor receive equivalence to USC courses.
+They can fulfill General Education requirements but cannot fulfill the Writing or Foreign Language requirements nor receive equivalence to USC courses.

 Courses/Units That May Transfer